 Wet Pond: Stormwater basin designed to retain water for a long period of time, i.e., throughout the season or during the wet season.
 Also known as retention basin, retention pond, wet extended detention pond, or wet basin.

-Total Maximum Daily Loads (TMDL) — The maximum amounts of a specific pollutant that a receiving waterbody can accept without violating water quality standards.
+Total Maximum Daily Load (TMDL) — The maximum amount of a specific pollutant that a receiving waterbody can accept without violating water quality standards.
 TMDLs are typically pollutant specific and are developed to account for all the sources of a pollutant, including discharges from wastewater treatment facilities; runoff from homes, agriculture, and streets or highways; "toxic hot spots;" and deposits from the air.

 Traditional Phase II MS4 Permittees — Phase II MS4 permittees that are operated by counties, cities, or towns.

-Trash — All improperly discarded solid material from any production, manufacturing, or processing operation including (but not limited to) products and their packaging or containers constructed of plastic, steel, aluminum, glass, paper, or other synthetic or natural materials.
+Trash — All improperly discarded solid material from any production, manufacturing, or processing operation including, but not limited to, product packaging, or containers constructed of plastic, steel, aluminum, glass, paper, or other synthetic or natural materials.

 Water Quality Objective — Numerical or narrative limits or levels of water quality constituents or characteristics which are established for the reasonable protection of designated beneficial uses of the water or the prevention of nuisance within a specific area [Water Code section 13050 (h)].